MarcMillanGimeno/PWGRAM/README.md

 ### 2.9. *Likes Of the images:
 To implement the functionality of the *likes use the function *newlikeHome (nine *like to an image) and *delatelikeHome (delete *like of the image).

+### 2.10.
+Notifications:
-2.10.
-Notifications This block features only of 2 functions, *showNotifications that it is to show the list of the notifications and *delateNotifications that will allow us erase the notifications.
+This block features only of 2 functions, *showNotifications that it is to show the list of the notifications and *delateNotifications that will allow us erase the notifications.